tars/tars/docs/en/html-processing.md

 }
 ```

-Handlebars known as a very simple template, logicless.
-But for using the handlebars in the static markup in such kind not very comfortable.
-So, different helpers have been added that extend the capabilities of handlebars.<br/>
+Handlebars known as a very simple template.
+But it is not comfortable to use Handlebars in markup process without frameworks or something like that.
+So, different helpers have been added that expand Handlebars.<br/>
 Helpers description can be found [here](handlebars-helpers.md).

-## Working with modules and data in jade
+## Working with modules and data in Jade

-When using jade, each module is a mixin, which is included to a file with the page.
-Mixin in the jade can receive data.
+When using Jade, each module is a mixin, which is included to a file with the page.
+Mixin in Jade can receive data.

 Including module on the page: